benfrankel/sdmx_explorer/README.md

 You can select the `USA` code by entering its index (`317`) or its ID (`USA`):

 ```
-Commands: help, quit, list, info, back, data
+Commands: help, quit, list, info, back, save
 IMF_DATA/CPI/COUNTRY=*.*.*.*.*> USA
 Added USA to COUNTRY
 ```

 This adds `USA` to the `COUNTRY` dimension of the key.
-You can always see the current key in the prompt (now the key is `USA.*.*.*.*`):
+You can always see the current key in the prompt.
+For example, right now the key is `USA.*.*.*.*`:

 ```
-Commands: help, quit, list, info, back, data
+Commands: help, quit, list, info, back, save
 IMF_DATA/CPI/COUNTRY=USA.*.*.*.*>
 ```

 You can select another `COUNTRY` code to add it to the key, or select the same code again to remove it from the key.
-You can also enter `*` to clear all codes from the currently selected dimension (to match all countries).
+You can also enter `*` to clear any selected codes and return to matching anything.

-Once you're satisfied with the key, enter `data` to download data using the query you've constructed:
+Once you're satisfied with the key, enter `save` to save the query you've constructed to `queries.txt`:

 ```
-Commands: help, quit, list, info, back, data
+Commands: help, quit, list, info, back, save
 IMF_DATA/CPI/COUNTRY=USA.*.*.*.*> data
 ```

-Finally, enter `exit` to exit the REPL when you're done:
+Finally, you can enter `exit` to leave the REPL:

 ```
-Commands: help, quit, list, info, back, data
+Commands: help, quit, list, info, back, save
 IMF_DATA/CPI/COUNTRY=USA.*.*.*.*> exit
 ```

+## License

+The source code in this repository is provided under the [MIT License](./LICENSE-MIT.txt)